adobe/aepsdk-edgebridge-ios/Documentation/tutorials/edge-bridge-tutorial.md

 After creating the desired mappings, select **Save** in the top right.

+See the documentation on the [Analytics functions](https://experienceleague.adobe.com/en/docs/experience-platform/data-prep/functions#analytics) for the full list of Data Prep Analytics functions.

 ## Validating Data Prep mapping using Assurance
 Now that the mapping is set up in the datastream, we have the full pathway of data: